vivekreddy1729/vivekreddy1729/README.md

 - 👋 Hi, I’m @vivekreddy1729
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Go & Rust
 - 💞️ I’m looking to collaborate on Entrepreneurial projects
-- 📫 How to reach me, it's simple, reach me at the vivreddy1729@gmail.com
+- 📫 How to reach me, it's simple, reach me at the reddyvivek2023@gmail.com

 <!---
 vivekreddy1729/vivekreddy1729 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.